xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 Two processors are used.
 The first is to rename the tag `class_stats/class_name` to `class_name`.
 This tag was created by the output plugin using the embedded_tags attribute.
 The second is to reduce the metric name by removing the prefix path.
 For example the field `class_stats/general_stats/total_transmit_rate` becomes `total_transmit_rate`

 Namepass is a Telegraf selector.
 It filters the metrics that are processed by a plugin.
-In this example, it is to ensure that only the targeted metric are going through the processors.
+In this example, it is to ensure that only the targeted metrics are going through the processors.
 The names used are the aliases given by the input plugin.

 ```
 [[processors.rename]]